Fitting Princess Seams for the Small Bust

-It seems that most of the bust-fitting articles we read these days are for adjustments to accommodate a larger-than-average bust.
+It seems that many of the bust-fitting articles we read these days are for adjustments to accommodate a larger-than-average bust.
 But what about small-busted gals?
 Most pattern companies base their fitting models on a B-cup.
 If you’re smaller than the norm, then you need to adjust your pattern or you’ll have unsightly folds and excess fabric on your bodice.
-Not a good look!

 Fitting the form